-How to Integrate a New Dog into Your Home: A Complete Guide
+How to Integrate a New Dog into Your Home: 2025 U.S. Guide

 a dog sitting on a leash next to a person